ECRomaneli/Handbook/README.md

 ### Red Hat-based distributions

-1. Download the .deb package;
+1. Download the .rpm package;
 2. Open a terminal window;
 3. Navigate to the directory where the .deb package is located using the `cd` command;
 4. Run the command `sudo rpm -i handbook-x64.rpm`;